marcforn/Marvel-Demo/README.md

   - Pros: Using RxJava on Clean Architecture allows us to communicate all the layer of the apps without having to use a big ammount of interfaces.
   - Cons: To start working with RxJava you need to spend a big amount of time to fully understand how it works and how to use it properly.

-* [Retrolambda] (Java 8 lambdas) - This library allows you to use Java8 lambdas in Android projects.
+* [Retrolambda] - This library allows you to use Java8 lambdas in Android projects.

   - Pros: When working with nested class as RxJava this library simplifies the code in the way it is more easy to read and understand.
   - Cons: We have to be aware we are using a “patch” that simulates we are using Java8, so we cannot use all the power of Java 8, only the lambdas.